YourWaifuIsShip/Azur-Lane-Guides/readme.md

 ## Featured news and Changelog
 ```
+[15/01/2020]
+Created the AL Common Compbuilding Coqups Compilation to steer new Commanders away from typical early mistakes.
+Alliteration is fun!

 [30/12/2019]
 TIER GUIDE UPDATED
 Swirling Cherry Blossoms units have been added, a few tierings have been revised, the images are now all fine!